 We don't use an overseas call centre, in fact we don't really run a call centre as such.

-We have skilled, technical people, with English as a first language, directly employed by us, based in our offices in Bracknell, Berkshire.
+We have skilled, technical people, with English as a first language, directly employed by us, based in our offices in Bracknell, Berkshire, and in Ebbw Vale, Wales.

 Our tech support staff are not following a script.
 They have access to detailed line monitoring and diagnostics tests, some of which are unique to A&A. Whilst "turning it off and back on again" can be valid, it is far from our standard response.
 Our support staff have training in low level protocols and understand networking.
 They have seen the equipment we use, and have even visited a telephone exchange and seen how equipment connects together and understand how things work for real.
 You don't even need to say Shibboleet.